mdSHash/Secure-Your-Files/README.md

 # Secure Your Files

 This is a Python script that provides a graphical user interface (GUI) for encrypting and decrypting files using the Advanced Encryption Standard (AES) algorithm.
-The script uses the `Crypto` package to implement AES encryption and decryption.
+The script uses the `Crypto` package to implement AES encryption and decryption. in the program files you can found an Secure_Your_files.exe & Secure_Your_Files.py.

 ## Features